zebrunner/carina/docs/index.md

 * Carina Framework is built on top of the most popular open-source solutions like Selenium, Appium, TestNG allowing to reduce dependence on the specific technology stack.

-* Carina supports all popular browsers (IE, Edge, Safari, Chrome, Firefox) and mobile devices (iOS/Android).
+* Carina supports all popular browsers (Edge, Safari, Chrome, Firefox) and mobile devices (iOS/Android).
 A special feature for a mobile domain: it reuses test automation code between IOS/Android up to 70-80%.

 * Carina is cross-platform.
 Tests may be easily executed both on Unix or Windows OS.
 All you need is JDK 11 installed.